Bsal13/Offensive-Security-Proving-Grounds-Boxes/Zino (Intermediate) Linux Box.md

 - Found Booked Scheduler v2.7.5 exploit
 - Followed the exploit steps and received a reverse shell running as www-data
 - Found a cronjob which is writable  running every 3 minutes
-- Modified the cronjob
+- Modified the cronjob inputting a os.system reverse shell
-- Text

 ## Improved skills
 - SMB enumeration
-- Cronjob modifying
+- Cronjob modification

 ## Used tools
 - nmap
+- smbmap
-- gobuster
+- linpeas

 ---